Register file

+A register file is an array of addressable registers which has two or more ports that allow concurrent reading and writing of registers in the array.
+Reading is nondestructive, meaning that the act of reading does not alter the stored data.

+Each port is either a write port or a read port, with input and output signals relevant to the port function.
+All ports have address inputs that specify the register to be accessed.
+Write ports also have data inputs that specify the value to be written to the register, and a write enable input that allows the data to be written.
+Read ports have data outputs that convey the register's output value.

+Register files are used in a variety of applications, including as processor registers in central processing units (CPUs), as data memory in FIFOs, and in hardware accelerators.

+Typical architecture

 Simplified schematic of a basic 3-port register file which has m registers, each n-bits wide.
 The two read ports allow concurrent reads from the same or different registers, while at the same time the write port is used to write any register.
 A read operation is initiated by asserting a register address on a read port's RADDR bus, which causes that register's stored value to be gated onto the associated RDATA output bus.
 A register write is initiated by asserting the register address on WADDR, the data to be written on WDATA, and write enable (WE); the write operation occurs on the next clock rising edge.

-A register file is an array of processor registers in a central processing unit (CPU).
+In central processing units (CPUs)

 The instruction set architecture of a CPU will almost always define a set of registers which are used to stage data between memory and the functional units on the chip.
 The register file is part of the architecture and visible to the programmer, as opposed to the concept of transparent caches.
 In simpler CPUs, these architectural registers correspond one-for-one to the entries in a physical register file (PRF) within the CPU.
 More complicated CPUs use register renaming, so that the mapping of which physical entry stores a particular architectural register changes dynamically during execution.

-Modern integrated circuit-based register files are usually implemented by way of fast static RAMs with multiple ports.
-Such RAMs are distinguished by having dedicated read and write ports, whereas ordinary multiported SRAMs will usually read and write through the same ports.
 Register banking is the method of using a single name to access multiple different physical registers depending on the operating mode.